fkosmala/superhive/README.md

 ### Configure your webserver

-Based on Slim 4, the configuration for your webserver is available on [Slim 4 WebServer documentation](http://www.slimframework.com/docs/v4/start/web-servers.html)
+Superhive  is based on PHP 7.4 and [Slim 4 Framework](https://www.slimframework.com/), the configuration for your webserver is available on [Slim 4 WebServer documentation](https://www.slimframework.com/docs/v4/start/web-servers.html)

-### Create a new username/password
+### Finish the installation

-Juqt go to ```https://YOUR_URL/``` and just follow the installation steps.
+Juqt go to ```https://YOUR_URL/``` and just follow the steps to create your blog.

 ### Have fun !